iusztinpaul/energy-forecasting/README.md

 ## GCP

-First, we have to install the `gcloud` GCP CLI on our machine.
+First, we must install the `gcloud` GCP CLI on our machine.

 [Follow this great tutorial to install it.](https://cloud.google.com/sdk/docs/install)

-**If you only want to run the code locally go straight from the "Storage" section.**<br/>
+**If you only want to run the code locally, go straight to the "Storage" section.**<br/>

 As before, you have to create an account and a project.
 Using solely the bucket as storage will be free of charge.

-At the time I am writing this documentation GCS is free until 5GB.
+When I am writing this documentation, GCS is free until 5GB.

-**If you want everything to work with the default settings use the following names:**
+**If you want everything to work with the default settings, use the following naming conventions:**
 - create a `project` called `energy_consumption`

 ### Storage

-At this step you have to do five things:
+At this step, you have to do 5 things:
 - create a project
 - create a bucket
 - create a service account that has admin permissions to the newly created bucket
-- create a service account that has read-only permissions to the newly create bucket
+- create a service account that has read-only permissions to the newly created bucket
-- download a JSON key for the newly create service accounts.
+- download a JSON key for the newly created service accounts.

 [Docs for creating a bucket on GCP.](https://cloud.google.com/storage/docs/creating-buckets)<br/>
 [Docs for creating a service account on GCP.](https://cloud.google.com/iam/docs/service-accounts-create)<br/>